Serious Offenders FAQs

 Serious offenders are managed in custody by the Serious Offenders Review Council (SORC).
 More information can be found on the SORC website.

-A key role of SORC is to provide advice to the State Parole Authority (SPA) whether it is appropriate an inmate be released on parole.
+A key role of SORC is to provide advice to the Parole Authority whether it is appropriate for an inmate to be released on parole.

-In other words, unless “exceptional circumstances” can be demonstrated, the SPA cannot go against the advice of the SORC.
+In other words, unless there are “exceptional circumstances”, the Authority must accept the advice of the Serious Offender's Review Council..

 What is the parole process for Serious Offenders?

-As with all inmates, the process for Serious Offenders begins 60 days before their eligible for parole date.
+As with all inmates, the process for Serious Offenders begins 60 days before their eligible date for parole.

-The SPA is required to consider all relevant and available material about the inmate, including a report from the Serious Offenders Review Council (SORC) advising whether parole is appropriate.
+The Authority is required to consider all relevant and available material about the inmate, including a report from the Serious Offenders Review Council (SORC) advising whether parole is appropriate.

 At a meeting to decide parole, the Parole Authority then forms either an intention to grant parole or an intention to refuse parole.